kautzarichramsyah/analytikh/README.md

 # analytikh
-Kautzar and Hanny data science project.
+Kautzar and Hanny data science and analytics projects.